annegentle/CML-Personal-Guide/README.md

 #### Swagger documentation

 If you're using the sandbox the API documentation can be found at https://10.10.20.161/api/v0/ui/ This goes into a lot of detail on the endpoints available to you and also provides an environment where you can try the endpoints out.
+For example in the animations below I get an authentication token.

 ![](images/swagger.png)